HoGentTIN/infra-labs/assignment/1-containers.md

 ### Persistence of volumes between container instances

-We now have succesfully set up a database that is available to any application or user that needs it.
+We now have successfully set up a database that is available to any application or user that needs it.

 Take a look at the directory for the volume we created earlier.
 You should find a directory for the `appdb` database and a file that contains the `Catalog` table.